The Situation: Metro Orlando – Tops List as Most Dangerous Place for People Crossing the Street

-PDF Document identifies Best Foot Forward crosswalk measured; Number of high-visibility enforcement details conducted by Orlando Police Department (OPD) & Orange County Sheriff’s Office (OCSO); Number of citations and warnings by crosswalk; The average driver yield rates; and Cumulative driver yield rate average by year.
+The following PDF document identifies Best Foot Forward crosswalks measured; number of high-visibility enforcement details conducted by Orlando Police Department (OPD) & Orange County Sheriff’s Office (OCSO); number of citations and warnings by crosswalk; the average driver yield rates; and cumulative driver yield rate average by year.

 2017 Progress Report: 10/1/2016-9/30/2017

 Interested in joining the BFF movement?
 Please contact Barbara Giles at 407-636-5606 or email her at Barbara@bikewalkcf.org.